 email: [email protected]

 CRNA Degree offered

-Online applications are currently closed.
-They were available between Sept.
-9, 2016 and Jan.
-4, 2017.
+They are currently available between October 23th.
 You will apply with NursingCAS.

 Entire Program Cost of CRNA School at OHSU Nursing.

 Tuition is calculated at the 2018-2019 rate.
 Tuition at most schools increases each academic year.
 Over the duration of the program, expect to pay a tuition that is 5% to 15% higher than what is shown here.

 Cost of In-State Tuition: $109,779

 *Fees and expenses: $23,730

 Cost of Out of State Tuition: $114,294